itsFrankV22/ItemsDeco-Plugin/README.md

 ## Description

-The **Item Suffix Plugin** is an extension for **TShock** that displays a decoration in the chat and as floating messages above the player, showing what they are holding in their hand.
+The **ItemsDeco** is an extension for **TShock** that displays a decoration in the chat and as floating messages above the player, showing what they are holding in their hand.
 It can be configured in the config file.

 ## Features
 - **Show Item Spryte Above Head Player** Displays the spryte of the item the player has selected above his head, as if it were the WeaponsOut mod